Bunch theory: working notes on applications, axioms and models: Bunch theory in use

-To resolve these problems, we take the usual approach of using a higher order function $F$ to formulate a fixed point equation $F(fact)=fact$ and finding $fact$ as the solution of this equation.
-We will be able to obtain the descriptive interpretation of $fact$ as the greatest fixed point solution, $fact=\nu F$, and the operational interpretation of $fact$ as the least fixed point solution, $fact=μF$.
-We define
+We take the usual approach of using a higher order function $F$ to formulate a fixed point equation $F(fact)=fact$ and finding $fact$ as the solution of this equation.
+We will be able to obtain the descriptive interpretation of $fact$ as the greatest fixed point solution, $fact=\nu F$.

 The existence of greatest and least fixed point solutions to $F(fact)=fact$ is guaranteed by the Knaster-Tarski theorem.
 The associated partial order, which reflects how deterministic a function is, is the inverse of set inclusion ordering, and is thus a complete lattice.
 Since $F$ is continuous, as well as monotonic, we will be able to derive our solutions as the limits of monotonic sequences of approximations to $fact$.
 To obtain the greatest fixed point $\nu F$ we use as first approximation the everywhere over-deterministic function $\{ \, \}$.
 Each successive approximation is obtained by applying $F$ to the previous one.
 Thus: